imjasonh/tank-commander/README.md

 If a Lieutenant Commander is replacing a killed crew member, they always performs the job of the crew member it is replacing as if that crew member was wounded, until the Lieutenant Commander is killed.

-### Air Strike

-Mark a space anywhere on the board.
-In the next turn, the player must roll a 6+ for the air strike to hit.
-On the following turn, it's a 5+, and then 4+, and so on.
-An air strike is never called on a roll of a 1.

-When an air strike is carried out, the marked space is hit with an AT round with a strength of 6.
-Roll a die to determine the direction of the blast (1 is north, 2 is northeast, and so on).
-Then roll a die to determine the distance of the blast (1 is 1 space, 2 is 2 spaces, and so on).
-Each of those spaces are also hit with an AT round with a strength of 6.

 ### Terrain

 - **Open Terrain**: No effect on movement or line of sight.
 This can be a road, or grass.
 Most of the board is open terrain.